precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 Within implicit coupling, convergence measures and acceleration are not yet supported.

-[Data Initialization](https://precice.org/couple-your-code-initializing-coupling-data.html) and [Time Interpolation](https://precice.org/couple-your-code-waveform.html) are also supported on global data.
+[Data initialization](https://precice.org/couple-your-code-initializing-coupling-data.html) and [time interpolation](https://precice.org/couple-your-code-waveform.html) are also supported for global data.